San Jose State vs. UNLV NCAA Football Odds, Plays and Insights | October 21, 2021

 San Jose State vs. UNLV College Football Odds, Plays and Insights

-The San Jose State Spartans (3-4, 0-0 MWC) are 5-point favorites when they visit the UNLV Rebels (0-6, 0-0 MWC) in conference action on Thursday, October 21, 2021 at Allegiant Stadium.
-The over/under is set at 46.5 points for the game.
+Oddsmakers give the San Jose State Spartans (3-4, 0-0 MWC) the edge when they visit the UNLV Rebels (0-6, 0-0 MWC) on Thursday, October 21, 2021 in a matchup between MWC rivals at Allegiant Stadium.
+San Jose State is favored by 4 points.
+An over/under of 44.5 is set for the game.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.